Nima-Sayyah/Sparkify/README.md

  - PySpark SQL
  - PySpark ML

+## Instructions <a name = "instructions"></a>

-No additional installations beyond the Anaconda distribution of Python and Jupyter notebooks.
+Anaconda distribution of Python and Jupyter notebooks.
+I used Pipenv tool to establish a Virtual Environment and install the dependencies.

+- Install Pipenv
+- Use Pipenv Shell to activate the session
+- Install the required packages
+- If Jupyter Notebook is used, it must be installed and accessed via pipenv NOT Anaconda-Navigator, for an active Spark session.

 ## Files Descriptions<a name = "files descriptions"></a>